 You can expect to pay in the range of $500 to $5,000 for this service, depending on the complexity of your application, how thorough you want the lawyer to be, and whether the lawyer has financial risk.
-If you just want the lawyer to help you fill out the forms, you’ll pay less.
+You’ll pay less if you just want the lawyer to help you fill out the forms.
 If the lawyer has to request documents from other agencies, prepare legal submissions, and work on a no-win, no-fee basis, it’ll cost more.

 Preparing an internal appeal

-Working with a lawyer on an internal appeal generally ranges between $500 and $7,500.
-On the lower end of the scale, you can get an intimidating letter sent to the insurer, outlining why the claim should be approved.
+Working with a lawyer on an internal appeal generally ranges between $1,500 and $10,000.
+On the lower end of the scale, you can get an intimidating letter sent to the insurer outlining why the claim should be approved.
 But if you want the lawyer to collect documents (medical records, insurance claim files) and do thorough legal submissions, you’ll have to move up the pay scale.
-Again, paying the lawyer up front (win or lose) will cost less than payment after you win.
+Again, paying the lawyer upfront (win or lose) will cost less than payment after you win.